How to Train a Prophet Time-Series Forecasting Model in OML4Py

-To train a model and predict the future, we need to teach a machine learning model to understand the patterns of the past.
-In this post, we are going to do three major things:
+But a table full of transactional data isn’t a forecast.
+It’s just history.
+To predict the future, we need to train a machine learning model to learn from past patterns.
+In this post, we are going to dive into time series forecasting with OML4Py by doing three major things:

 If you are new to this, don’t worry.
-We’ll try to break down every single piece of logic in simplest way possible.
+We’ll try to break down every single piece of logic in the simplest way possible.

 Before training any machine learning model, the data needs to be shaped.
 Our current table (ONLINE_RETAIL) lists individual purchases.
 But the Prophet forecasting library doesn’t care about who bought what at 10:03 AM.
 It cares about how much was sold in total on that day.
 For time series, this means two crucial things

-- Time Series Format: We must aggregate daily sales and rename the columns to the Prophet library standard: ds (for date) and y (for value).
+• Time Series Format: We must aggregate daily sales and rename the columns to the Prophet library standard: ds (for date) and y (for value).

-- Train/Test Split: We designate the last 30 days of data as the “Test Set”.
+• Train/Test Split: We designate the last 30 days of data as the “Test Set”.
 The rest becomes the “Train Set”

 We define two separate Python functions using sys.pyqScriptCreate.
 Both scripts load the same raw data, but the final filtering logic sets them apart.
 The get_train_data script calculates the SalesTotal (Quantity * UnitPrice), aggregates it by date, finds the cutoff date (the last 30 days), and then filters to keep everything BEFORE the cutoff